 Errors can be corrected by simply contacting the specific credit agency either by phone or mail and providing proof relating to the error.
 For more information, visit the Canadian Revenue Agency’s credit report information page

-2. Understand the different kinds of loans available (loans bad credit low interest)
+2. Understand the different kinds of loans available for people with bad credit

 3. Shop around for loans available for bad credit applicants (Guaranteed loans for bad credit)